anje123/Image-Repository/README.md

 ## Introduction

-This is a Image Repository for uploading image fast and easy for storage, it gives registered users the ability to upload one or bulk images in any format at once..
+This is a Image Repository for uploading image fast and easy for storage, it gives registered users the ability to upload one or bulk images in any format at once.

 ## Technologies Used